PlasmaPy/hack.plasmapy.org/pages/index.md

 Hello world!
 We are pleased to announce that the inaugural **Plasma Hack Week** will be held remotely from June 28 – July 2, 2021.
-In the week before the event, we will hold prequel tutorials on topics such as Python, git & GitHub, contributing to an open source project, and writing clean scientific software.
+In the week before the event, we will hold two [prequel tutorials](./2021/python) that will introduce the essentials of Python.

 ## What is a hack week and hacking?